HMS Anson (1781): Conversion to a frigate

-Experience with 64-gun ships throughout the navy, at the Battle of the Saintes and elsewhere, had shown that they were now too poorly armed and weakly built to stand in the line of battle against larger ships-of-the-line.
-Rather than dispose of the ships entirely, the Royal Navy subjected some ships to a razée – removing the uppermost deck (and its armament) to produce a large frigate.
-The subsequent razee frigate was more heavily armed and built than a typical purpose-built frigate, though was not as fast and easy to handle in strong winds.
+At the start of the French Revolutionary Wars, 64-gun ships of the line were no longer being built and were considered obsolete.
+They were outclassed by the standard 74-gun ships of the line which would come to dominate the major fleet actions of the age.
+In early 1794 the Royal Navy decided to razee four 64 gun ships to 44 gun heavy frigates in order to counter a small number of large 24-pounder frigates rumored to be building in France.
+Only three 64's were selected for conversion, of which Anson was one.
+A razee is the cutting down of a larger ship of the line by removing the uppermost deck (and its armament) to produce a large frigate.
+The subsequent razee frigate was more heavily armed and had much thicker planking than a typical purpose-built frigate.
+They also tended to be slower.

-Anson was chosen for this process and in 1794 the ship was razéed.
+Anson was chosen for this process and in 1794 the ship was razeed.
 The original forecastle and quarterdeck were removed, and the former upper deck (now weather or spar-deck) was partially removed and restructured to provide a new forecastle and quarterdeck.
 The result was a frigate of 44 guns, with a primary gun deck armament of twenty-six 24-pounder cannon (most frigates of the time were too lightly built to handle such heavy guns, so were armed with 18-pounders).
 The new quarterdeck and forecastle also allowed the armaments stationed there to be substantially strengthened from the original design, including adding carronades.
 Anson was thus heavily armed for a frigate, and retained the stronger construction (and ability to absorb damage) of a ship-of-the-line.